golib/goenv/README.md

 ## How It Works

-At a high level, goenv intercepts Ruby commands using shim executables injected into your `PATH`, determines which Ruby version has been specified by your application, and passes your commands along to the correct Ruby installation.
+At a high level, goenv intercepts Golang commands using shim executables injected into your `PATH`, determines which Golang version has been specified by your project, and passes your commands along to the correct Golang installation.

 ### Understanding PATH

-When you run a command like `ruby` or `rake`, your operating system searches through a list of directories to find an executable file with that name.
+When you run a command like `go` or `godoc`, your operating system searches through a list of directories to find an executable file with that name.
 This list of directories lives in an environment variable called `PATH`, with each directory in the list separated by a colon: